FAQ’s – Dry Rot

 The name Dry Rot is rather inappropriate since it requires water for germination, growth and survival.
 Indeed, water or dampness is the fundamental need of all wood destroying fungus and without either the fungus ceases to grow and dies.

 When water penetrates wood, it allows bacteria and micro fungi to colonise.
 These break down part of the cell structure and the wood becomes porous which allows it to become even wetter.
 When the wood is sufficiently wet and other conditions are suitable, dry rot can colonise.

 A minute spore, lands on damp timber and germinates before the first growth emerges.
 The fine filaments of fungal growth, hyphae, soon develops into a larger mass of mycelium which grows over and into the wood and through masonry.

 It is very important that the source of the moisture is located, immediately repaired and the area is kept ventilated until the restoration treatment commences.

-How To Treat Dry Rot?
+How do you eradicate Dry Rot?

 Dry Rot remedial work carried out by Tapco HomeDry is very thorough, but by its nature, disruptive.
-First, we find the cause of the moisture and immediately rectify it.
+First we find the cause of the moisture and immediately rectify it.
 Wall plaster is then progressively removed to trace the strands (Hypha) and locate any concealed timbers.

 All structurally weakened timbers are removed and carefully disposed of.
 Once the full extent of the attack has been exposed, the walls and other masonry are prepared and thoroughly sterilized, using a fungicidal masonry solution.